Astrology is very old and the beliefs, ideas and theories that represent its knowledge-base were acquired by observation over thousands of years.

 These peddlers of astrological information tend to be unconventional and rebellious.

-They’re ruled the rebel in the sky – Uranus – and unless their mental creativity is restrained by scientifically established data and rules it easily becomes undisciplined and fantastic.
+They’re ruled by the rebel in the sky – Uranus – and unless their mental creativity is restrained by scientifically established data and rules it easily becomes undisciplined and fantastic.

 In the age of www.astrology.com there’s no regulatory body to control the educational standard of astrologers so you just don’t know who’s presenting mystical nonsense and who’s presenting genuine evidence-based astrology.